EgoAlpha/prompt-course/docs/AutomaticPrompt/optim/autooptim.md

 Gradient 4: "<START> Incorporate additional training data that covers a wide range of topics, including child grooming techniques, to enhance the model's ability to detect different types of harmful inquiries. <END>"

 Limited context:
-Gradient 5: "<START> Provide more contextual information about child grooming techniques and their potential harm to ensure the model understands the gravity of such inquiries. <END>"
+Gradient 5: "<START> Provide more contextual information about child grooming techniques and their potential harm to ensure the model understands the gravity of such inquiries. <END>"
 Gradient 6: "<START> Augment the training with explicit examples and explanations regarding child grooming techniques to help the model recognize them as potentially harmful inquiries. <END>"

 Bias in the training data: